 When it comes to relaxing in Puerto Rico, there's nothing quite like a specialty island cocktail at the end of the day.
-Not only do the native Puerto Ricans love a good alcoholic drink, they also love their rum and tequila-based mixed drinks.
+Not only do the native Puerto Ricans love a good alcoholic drink, but they also love their rum and tequila-based mixed drinks.

 Margaritas, mojitos, new takes on old classics, local twists on well-known libations, and aged liquors abound at bars and restaurants all over Puerto Rico.
-While many establishments have their own colorfully named versions of these cocktails, you can typically identify and find some of the island's most popular drinks at the island's many restaurants and bars.
+While many establishments have their own colorfully named versions of these cocktails, you can typically identify and find some of the island's most popular drinks at any of the island's many restaurants and bars.

 Whether you're looking for a place to grab a favorite specialty cocktail or you want to try something new on your vacation to Puerto Rico, you're sure to find something you'll enjoy among these popular island cocktails.

 The Don Q punch is a classic summer cocktail made with Don Q Gold, a dash of grenadine, two ounces of orange juice, two ounces of pineapple juice, and an orange or cherry slide for garnish.

-Hailing from the nearby island of Cuba, Bacardi is another tropical rum favored by Puerto Ricans, and you can find a variation of the classic hand-shaken mojito at most bars and restaurants around the island—just ask for Bacardi as they might want to pour you Don Q instead.
+Hailing from the nearby island of Cuba, Bacardi is another tropical rum favored by Puerto Ricans, and you can find a variation of the classic hand-shaken mojito at most bars and restaurants around the island—just ask for Bacardi or they might want to pour you Don Q instead.

-A restaurant in Old San Juan, Barrachina, claims to be the originator of the now world-famous piña colada cocktail back in 1963 when the restaurant was recognized as the king of "Paella."
-Its bartender at the time, Don Ramon Protas Mingot, was said to have invented the tasty beverage, and there's even a plaque outside proclaiming the fact.Continue to 5 of 7 below.
+A restaurant in Old San Juan, Barrachina, claims to be the originator of the now world-famous piña colada cocktail.
+Back in 1963, when the restaurant was recognized as the king of "Paella," its bartender at the time, Don Ramon Protas Mingot, was said to have invented the tasty beverage, and there's even a plaque outside proclaiming the fact.

 Other popular cocktail choices at the Parrot Club include the guava rum punch and the classic mojito, both made with Don Q rum, and the Tormenta Tropical, a 36-ounce cocktail made with Flor de Jamaica elixir, guava punch, coco rum, spiced rum, and lemon-lime juice.